02bwilson/POCSAG-Decoder/README.md

 # POCSAG Decoder

 POCSAG Decoder is a Python program that decodes POCSAG signals, which are used for pager communication.
-The program is designed to run on the Windows.
+The program is designed to run on Windows.

 ## Installation